-Furman players who have starred in Stone Stadium include Clint Dempsey, a standout performer with Seattle Sounders FC (MLS) and three-time FIFA World Cup participant with the United State Men's National Team; former U.S. National Team and current Houston Dynamo (MLS) midfielder Ricardo Clark; San Jose Earthquakes (MLS) winger Shea Salinas and FC Dallas (MLS) centerback Walker Zimmerman and Sporting Kansas City (MLS) goalkeeper Alec Kann.
+Furman players who have starred in Stone Stadium include Clint Dempsey, a standout performer with Seattle Sounders FC (MLS) and three-time FIFA World Cup participant with the United State Men's National Team; former U.S. National Team and current Houston Dynamo (MLS) midfielder Ricardo Clark; San Jose Earthquakes (MLS) winger Shea Salinas, FC Dallas (MLS) centerback Walker Zimmerman and Sporting Kansas City (MLS) goalkeeper Alec Kann.

 Furman women’s soccer, meanwhile, has enjoyed similar success since the program’s start in 1994.
 Over its 2 seasons of play, the Paladins have captured seven conference regular season titles and made seven NCAA Tournament appearances.